yuriel-v/matrixinator/README.md

 this program is written in... so he's attempting to recreate it in Python.

 Future plans include:

--> An automatic way of finding .xml and .csv files for use (through boost.filesystem);
+> An automatic way of finding .xml and .csv files for use (through boost.filesystem);
--> Getting started on the Python version of this, kindly nicknamed "The Pythrixinator".
+> Getting started on the Python version of this, kindly nicknamed "The Pythrixinator".

--Leo, 8-Feb-2020
+- Leo, 8-Feb-2020